theupdateframework/taps/tap4.md

 This _map file_ comes into play when a TUF client requests targets.

-Using a scheme similar to targets delegations within a repository, targets may be mapped to one or more repositories in this file.
+Using a scheme similar to targets delegations within a repository, targets may be mapped to one or more repository in this file.

-A client will keep all metadata for each repository in a separate directory.
+A client will keep all metadata for each repository in a separate directory of the client's choice.
-Where these directories are kept is up to the client.

 ## The map file